 So what does the Audi A1 say about me?
 I’d like to think that the little Audi says I like things that are well-designed and well-refined.
 I know that I choose design over price much of the time, and even though I could have bought a Polo (or a Fabia, or an Ibiza, for that matter – they’re all the same car underneath) for much cheaper, the Audi is the only car that really spoke to me.

 It’s great looking, it drives beautifully and it still feels like a big car thanks for the great design of the interior.
-I’ve also noticed more ladies driving the A1 than fellas, but I don’t think it’s necessarily a “girl’s car” like Louise’s Mini One is.
+I’ve also noticed more ladies driving the A1 than fellas, but I don’t think it’s necessarily a “girl’s car”.
 It’s not overly curvy, or happy looking.
 In fact, from some angles it can look a little aggressive compared to its contemporaries, especially with the aforementioned upgraded headlights.

 German luxury brands can carry a negative connotation too, though, and that’s a burden I must bare from now on, but I don’t care.
 In the end, all that matters is me, the car and the road, and my little A1 is the first car that has ever made me just want to get in the car and drive.

 At Creditplus we understand how important finding the right car can be.
 That's why when you apply for car finance with Creditplus you'll be assigned your own dedicated customer advisor to help you find your dream car.

 Already found the chosen one?
 Not a problem - we can still provide the finance.
 Apply online today and kick-start the journey towards your new car!